-- We completed Phase I of our McKinnon Pumphouse Project, which resulted in a major upgrade to the the wellhead area piping and underground infrastructure.
-This paves the way for Phase II which will complete the project with a new building to house pumps, valves, and control systems.
-Projected to be finished in 2021 this project will provide increased fire protection capacity, efficiency, resilience, security, monitoring, and control. - Water is sampled routinely several times a month from the reservoirs and sample stations throughout the District.
+- The McKinnon Pumphouse Phase II is well underway with the foundation and walls being poured by the end of 2021.
+The project will complete a new building to house pumps, valves, meters and control systems.
+Projected to be finished in 2022, this project will provide increased fire protection capacity, efficiency, resilience, security, monitoring, and system control. - Water is sampled routinely several times a month from the reservoirs and sample stations throughout the District.
 These samples are tested for bacterial contamination in-house or by a certified laboratory. - The District's advisory committee serves the board in matters relating to the protection of source waters and facilitating additional communication between the community and the District. - The District continues to progress in developing capital infrastructure improvements that increase efficiency and water quality.

-• To ensure that water is kept as pristine as possible throughout the entire distribution, the District has implemented a system specific Best Management Practices (BMP) policy that was developed over the previous three years.
+• To ensure that water is kept as pristine as possible throughout the entire distribution, the District has implemented a system specific Best Management Practices (BMP) policy that has been developed.
 A partial list of current implementations include painting tank tops white to reflect heat, installing HEPA filtration on tank vents, installing improved seals on access hatches, trimming of vegetaton around tanks, and additional monitoring of water quality.